Aerojet Rocketdyne’s $67M contract with NASA set to develop new SEP system

 “Through this contract, NASA will be developing advanced electric propulsion elements for initial spaceflight applications, which will pave the way for an advanced solar electric propulsion demonstration mission by the end of the decade,” said Steve Jurczyk, associate administrator of NASA’s Space Technology Mission Directorate (STMD) in Washington via a press release.
 “Development of this technology will advance our future in-space transportation capability for a variety of NASA deep space human and robotic exploration missions, as well as private commercial space missions.”

 Engineers in the SEP project at NASA’s Glenn Research Center in Cleveland, Ohio, have developed a prototype 13-kilowatt Hall thruster.
-Exhaustive testing on the prototype at NASA Glenn have demonstrated the design’s technology readiness for further development by industry.
+Exhaustive testing on the prototype at NASA Glenn has demonstrated the design’s technology readiness for further development by industry.
 The new contract directs Aerojet Rocketdyne to oversee the development and delivery of an integrated electric propulsion system consisting of a thruster, power processing unit (PPU), low-pressure xenon flow controller, and electrical harness.

 “What this technology moves us to in this device is a capability over two times greater than what is presently being flown today,” Bryan Smith, director of the Space Flight Systems Directorate (SFSD) at NASA Glenn said in a teleconference last week.
 “When we take strings of these engines together, we move to a level of 50 kW of electric propulsion capability, and with that, you can do significant orbital transfer operations.
 That’s where we really begin to see the moving of assets into deep space, and it becomes that next step in deep space exploration that we’ve been trying to do.”